pierky/arouteserver/docs/LIVETESTS_CUSTOMSCENARIO.rst

 It seems to be a complex thing but actually most of the work is already done in the underlying Python classes and prepared in the skeleton.

+To configure the route server and its clients, please consider that the Docker network used by the framework is on 192.0.2.0/24 and 2001:db8:1:1::/64 subnets.

 1. Initialize the new scenario into a new directory:

    - using the ``init-scenario`` command: